-New Home Closings and Prices in Winston-Salem Gain According to Freshest Figures
+New Home Sales and Prices Both Increase in Winston-Salem According to Latest Data

 Pricing and Mortgage Trends